ABOUT GOVERNMENT RECORDS DATABASE

 Make copies: Taking photographs or making photocopies of file contents

-If your question is not answered above, please send an email to nas@nlb.gov.sg.
+If you have any further questions, please send an email to nas@nlb.gov.sg.